 International City Theatre in Long Beachpresents A Doll’s House, Part 2, Obie-Award winning playwright Lucas Hnath’s 2017 comedicand modern 90-minute “sequel” to Henrik Ibsen’s 1879 classic.Cast features Jennifer Shelton, Eileen T’Kaye, Scott Roberts and Nicolette Ellis, directed by Trevor Biship-Gillespiedirects this stand-alone continuation (no need to know the original) for an Apr 15 opening at ICT’s home in the Long Beach Performing Arts Center.
 Performances continue through May 1.
 To purchase tickets and for more information, including up-to-date Covid-19 safety protocols, call (562) 436-4610 or go to www.InternationalCityTheatre.org.

 Story Salon returns to live performances, featuring solo artists Ty Fance, Russ Shane, Avid Kaufman, Ellen Switkiss, Mike Lambert, Dan Tirman, Colette Rosario, Al Underwood and Suzanne Weerts, hosted by founder Beverly Mickens.
 Mar 16 (7:30pm) at The Art Parlor, 5302 Laurel Canyon in North Hollwood.
 For tickets, go here.

-Arts in Review, celebrating the best in theater and cabaret in the Greater Los Angeles area, airing on KPFK (90.7fm) on Fridays (2-2:30pm), streamed live around the world in real time over www.kpfk.org.
-On Mar 11, Arts in Review welcomes Fritz Coleman.
+Arts in Review, celebrating the best in theater and cabaret in the Greater Los Angeles area, airs on KPFK (90.7fm) on Fridays (2-2:30pm), streamed live around the world in real time over www.kpfk.org.